What is a camshaft?

 • Start the engine and check for any warning lights or error messages related to the camshaft position sensor.
 If none appear, then the sensor has been reset.

-Please be aware that if the camshaft position sensor is faulty, it may need to be replaced.
+Please be aware that if this sensor is faulty, it may need to be replaced.
 Also, it is important to check the vehicle’s repair manual for the specific instructions for your vehicle, as the above steps may vary depending on the make and model of your car.

 What to do after replacing camshaft sensor?